Si-Sghaier/Acquireo/README.md

 <br>
 <br>

-# 🤯 Welcome to Activepieces
+# 🤯 Welcome to Acquireo

 All-in-one AI automation designed to be **extensible** through a **type-safe** pieces framework written in **TypeScript**.
 When you contribute pieces to Activepieces they become automatically available as MCP servers that you can use with LLMs through Claude Desktop, Cursor or Windsurf!